Deligne's conjecture and mirror symmetry: The Mirror symmetry of Calabi-Yau threefolds

 where $\mathscr{L}$ is a differential operator with polynomial coefficients $R_i(\varphi) \in \mathbb{Q}[\varphi]$

-We will also assume $\varphi=0$ is the large complex structure limit, the meaning of which will be explained now.
-The point $\varphi=0$ is called the large complex structure limit if the monodromy about it is maximally unipotent.
-More precisely, given a small disc $\Delta$ of $\varphi=0$, the Picard-Fuchs operator $\mathscr{L}$ \ref{eq:PicardFuchsOperator} has four canonical solutions of the form
+The Picard-Fuchs operator $\mathscr{L}$ has finitely many regular singularities, and a singularity is called the large complex structure limit if the monodromy at it is maximally unipotent \cite{CoxKatz, MarkGross}.
+In this paper, we will assume that the Picard-Fuchs operator $\mathcal{L}$ has a large complex structure limit at $\varphi=0$.
+More concretely, there exists a small neighborhood $\Delta$ of $\varphi=0$, on which the Picard-Fuchs equation \ref{eq:PFequation} has four canonical solutions of the form